-- Application channel refers to the method of application used to complete the part 1 application. - Around 74% of applications received by 30 June 2022 were made online and 16% were made via phone.
-A further 8% were made through alternative applications, where a Disability Living Allowance application was redirected to Social Security Scotland [Table 6]. - The proportion of applications that had been made online has fluctuated over time.
-In the months following national launch of Child Disability Payment, this has ranged between 69%, in both January and March 2022, and 80%, in December 2021 [Table 6]. - A small proportion of applications were made through paper applications or through other channels (see the application and decision making process section of the background note) [Table 6].
+- Application channel refers to the method of application used to complete the part 1 application. - Around 75% of applications received by 30 September 2022 were made online and 16% were made via phone.
+A further 7% were made through alternative applications, where a Disability Living Allowance application was redirected to Social Security Scotland [Table 6]. - The proportion of applications that had been made online has increased each month since March 2022 when it was 69%, to September 2022 when it was 79% [Table 6]. - A small proportion of applications were made through paper applications or through other channels (see the application and decision making process section of the background note) [Table 6].